MayhemBill/script/README.md

 Welcome to the Custom Nighty Selfbot Scripts repository!
 These custom scripts are designed for use with the Nighty.one Selfbot.
 With those scripts, you can enhance your Discord Personal experience! [nighty.one](https://nighty.one).

 ## Installation
+Download the shop script from the root of the repository.

+Place it in `%appdata%\Nighty Selfbot\data\scripts` and reload Nighty.

 To download Nighty.one Custom scripts, simply use the following command: